Technologicat/mcpyrate/quasiquotes.md

 Furthermore, when the use site of `q` has reached run time, the `q` macro invocation is already long gone - it was expanded away when the **definition** of `mymacro` was macro-expanded.
-At run time of the use site of `q`, the AST corresponding to the quoted code has already been constructed, with just some final details to be filled in by the run-time parts of the quote/unquote operators.
+At run time of the use site of `q`, the AST corresponding to the quoted code has already been mostly constructed, with just some final details to be filled in by the run-time parts of the quote/unquote operators.
 (Mainly, any value or tree splicing occurs at that time, because that's the earliest time that has the values available.)